SebastianCalle/simple_shell/README.md

-# simple_shell
+# shell_test
-It is a simple shell
+Test for the shell project